tassosho/mimic2/README.md

   * By Kyubyong Park: https://github.com/Kyubyong/tacotron

 ## Visualizing Your Data
-[analyze](analyze.py) is a tool to visualize your dataset after preprocessing.
+[analyze.py](analyze.py) is a tool to visualize your dataset after preprocessing.
 This step is important to ensure quality in the voice generation.
-The analyze tool takes in train.txt as the data input to do visualizations. train.txt is a file created from preprocess.py.
+The analyze tool takes in train.txt as the data input to do visualizations. `train.txt` is a file created from `preprocess.py`.

 Example
 ```